wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 - ## Week 4
 	- ### Lesson 1: Test Doubles
 		- #### Test Doubles: Introduction
-			- Test Doubles are lightweight versions of components that are necessary to test some class or system -
+			- Test Doubles are lightweight versions of components that are necessary to test some class or system, usually designated the
+-
 -
 -